Customer Segmentation in Banking: Impact Strategies 2026

 - Requires transparency in decisions and recommendations.

-- Needs explicit guarantees on data use and privacy.
+- Needs clear guarantees regarding data use, privacy, and security.

 Profile characteristics: